Skip to main content

 }

-Update the Comments.js file to use the Component.scss file:
+Update the Comments.tsx file to import the styles:

 export default function Comments({ comments = [] }) {